 Additionally, the tri-sensor system controls the weighted hammer.
-Along with the long wooden keys, the player gets more control and more leverage allowing an enhanced expressive play experience, especially for a very delicate and gentle touch.
+Along with the long wooden keys, the player gets more control and more leverage, allowing an enhanced expressive play experience, especially for a very delicate and gentle touch.

 Moreover, the keys of CA49 have a matte finish on both white and black keys.
 The key bottom feels cushy and soft.
-Compared to other brands of digital pianos, Kawai’s key bottom probably is the softest.
+Compared to other brands of digital pianos, Kawai’s key bottom is probably the softest.
 Additionally, the repetition speed on this instrument is really great and very responsive.

 Kawai CA49 provides dual (layering) and duet (four hands) modes.